 Vanuatu's overall regulatory environment is poorly institutionalized and inefficient.
-The country's business freedom score is below the world average; its labor freedom score is below the world average; and its monetary freedom score is above the world average.
+The country's business freedom score is below the world average; its labor freedom score is below the world average; and its monetary freedom score is below the world average.

-The trade-weighted average tariff rate is 12.7 percent, and myriad nontariff barriers distort trade flows.
+The trade-weighted average tariff rate is 12.8 percent, and multiple nontariff barriers distort trade flows.
 Inadequate infrastructure and heavy state involvement deter long-term investment.
 Access to financing remains poor with formal banking services available to a limited number of rural adults.